Horizontal Technology Landscape of IoT Stack – Sensor to Cloud

 moremoore

 It is well established fact that Moore’s law has slowed.
-Even though we are in 7 nm technology, the pace of change has slowed down primarily because of the of moving to a new technology node, the challenges it takes to adopt and also to achieve ROI on the previous node.
+Even though we are in 7 nm technology, the pace of change has slowed down primarily because of the cost of moving to a new technology node, the challenges it takes to adopt and also to achieve ROI on the previous node.
 The effort is now more lateral integration, System-in-a-Package (SIP), flexible/printable electronics, ultra-low power, RF and sensor integration, printable/flexible electronics and so on, commonly referred to as “More than Moore”.
 As we shift to more IoT devices, the need is not performance unlike the Mobile, Servers and PCs, but it is ultra-low power, smaller form factor, more forward and backward integration of the signal chain, innovative packaging technologies and lowering cost.

 Way forward for Sensors